2023 Most Popular Online Criminal Justice & Corrections Bachelor's Degree Schools in the Plains States Region

 Criminal Justice majors at Southeast Missouri State University take out an average of $27,223 in student loans while working on their Bachelor's Degree.
 This translates to an average monthly loan payment of $157, based on a 10-year repayment plan.

-Read full report on Criminal Justice & Corrections at Southeast Missouri State University
+Full Criminal Justice & Corrections at Southeast Missouri State University Report

-Fort Hays State University did quite well in this year’s ranking of the most popular online places for criminal justice and corrections students to get a bachelor’s degree.
-It came in at #8 on the list.
-Located in the remote town of Hays, FHSU is a public college with a large student population.
+With a ranking of #8, Fort Hays State University did quite well on this year’s most popular schools for criminal justice and corrections students working on their online bachelor’s degree.
+Located in the town of Hays, FHSU is a public college with a fairly large student population.

 Of the 53 students majoring in criminal justice at FHSU, 42% are male and 58% are female.